ryankarlos/AWS-ML-services/projects/forecast/README.md

 Root Mean Square Error (RMSE) because it uses the absolute error instead of the squared error.

 The metrics are provided for each backtest window specified.

->Forecast uses backtesting to calculate accuracy metrics.
-If you run multiple backtests, Forecast averages each metric over all backtest windows.
-By default, Forecast computes one backtest, with the size of the backtest window (testing set) equal to the length of the forecast horizon (prediction window).
-You can set both the backtest window length and the number of backtest scenarios when training a predictor.
-Forecast omits filled values from the backtesting process, and any item with filled values within a given backtest window will be excluded from that backtest.
-This is because Forecast only compares forecasted values with observed values during backtesting, and filled values are not observed values.
-The backtest window must be at least as large as the forecast horizon, and smaller than half the length of the entire target time-series dataset.
-You can choose from between 1 and 5 backtests.
+For multiple backtest windows, the metrics are averaged across all the windows.
+The user can adjust the backtest window length (testing set) and the number of backtests (can vary from 1 to 5) when training a predictor [3].
+However, the backtest window length must be at least as large as the prediction window or forecast horizon
+(this is the default setting if not overriden by the user).
+It also cannot exceed more that half the length of the entire time series.
+The metrics are computed from the forecasted values and observed values during backtesting.
+Missing values which are filled in the dataset using one of the AWS forecast supported methods [4], are not used when computing the metrics as they are not classed as observed values [3].

 ```